Medical questions & health advice by board certified doctors

-"What causes vaginal burning after sex?
+"What causes vaginal burning after sex?"

 Why would a woman experience sensations of vaginal burning after sex?
 I don't think this could be a disease, because I don't have any other symptoms (blood, discharge, etc), and the pain never begins until AFTER sex, which also seems strange.
 What kind of problem am I dealing with?

 Certain vaginal infections such as vaginal candidiasis, trichomoniasis, and bacterial vaginosis are three infections that cause vaginal burning, itching, and discharge.
 It does not sound like this is your problem since you are not having any discharge, and your are only experiencing the pain till after sex.
 More than likely you are suffering from vaginal irritation from friction during sex.
 Anything you do to increase lubrication may help with vaginal irritation after sex (ie KY jelly).
 I suggest that you schedule an appointment with your primary care physician or OBGYN whoever you see for your feminine health.
 He or she can take a more detailed history of your symptoms and perform a thorough physical exam.
 Your physical exam will likely include a pelvic exam with microscopic examination of any vaginal discharge.
 Likely, you will be cleared and given some advice on how to make sex more comfortable for you.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.